15 Artificial Intelligence Facts That Every Business Person Should Know

 Now, imagine we tried to train an AI that predicts the best potential students for our university.
 If we took the data from Tokyo Medical University, the algorithm trained on it would pick up that men get accepted more, as it would just see it as an important factor for people being accepted.
 It would treat male gender as a positive factor and disqualify women.
 All because somebody was biased somewhere down the line.

 There are plenty of examples like that.
 Even the biggest players, like Amazon, screw up with AI bias all the time.
 That's why you need to scan for these things, both before and after the system is operationalized to deliver insights, predictions, etc.

 10. AI is Already Everywhere

 This probably sounds like a cliche.
 But AI is already everywhere, and you may not even realize it.
 Netflix recommendations.
 Spotify Discover.
 Alexa, Siri, or Bixbi.
 Amazon’s shipping.
 Uber or Lyft?
 Doesn’t matter.
 They all use AI.
-Your insurance company is probably calculating your premium with AI.
+Your insurer is probably calculating your premium with AI-powered insurance software.
 Your bank is probably calculating your risk of defaulting on a loan too.
 If they don’t, they soon will be.